nestor39/blockchain/README.md

 # Blockchain

+> We can use blockchain to record any type of transaction or data.
+Examples include recording an agreement to buy a house, recording a vote, and even recording a marriage contract.

 I decided to build a blockchain-based ledger system, complete with a user-friendly web interface.
 This ledger allows partner banks to conduct financial transactions and to verify the integrity of the data in the ledger.